 It was built around 2,500 years ago, and started life as a temple, evolving over time as various empires came and went.
 You can find out more at the Wikipedia page and save me from massacring actual knowledge in the name of a pithy blog post.

 I visited in April, when the temperatures were pleasant and the crowds weren’t intense.
-Be aware that in summer this place gets very hot, with temperatures pushing forty degrees, and serious hordes of people, which can leave you not exactly impressed, as happened to my friend Amanda from A Dangerous Business.
+Be aware that in summer this place gets very hot, with temperatures pushing forty degrees, and serious hordes of people, which can leave you not exactly impressed.

 If you can, visit in the cooler hours, perhaps earlier in the morning before the rush.
 Bring water – it’s going to be thirsty work!